Atum: A Rock Opera in Three Acts: Composition

+Artwork

+Atum's cover artwork contains visual similarities to a film poster designed in 1980 by Zdeněk Vlach for the Czech-market release of Ingmar Bergman's 1978 film Autumn Sonata.
+According to Pitchfork's Brad Shoup, the artwork "suggests a space-rock album illustrated by Roger Dean".

 Release and promotion

 The album's title and three part release structure was announced on September 19, 2022.
 The album's first single, "Beguiled", was released the following day.
-Corgan will also conduct a weekly podcast called Thirty Three, where he will play and dissect a new song each week prior to release.
-Atum: Act One was released on November 15, 2022, Atum: Act Two was released on January 31, 2023, and Atum: Act Three is scheduled for April 21, 2023.
-A physical box-set, consisting of all 33 songs, along with a group of 10 additional exclusive songs, is also scheduled for release on April 21.
-The ten additional songs, which will be spread across five 7-inch singles, were revealed in the fourth episode of Corgan's Thirty-Three podcast to be the shelved Shiny and Oh So Bright Vol. 3 album.
-The band embarked on the Spirits on Fire tour across North America with Jane's Addiction and Poppy leading up to the album's first release, with Our Lady Peace filling in on select Canadian dates for Jane's Addiction, and Meg Myers doing the same for Poppy.
+Atum: Act One was released on November 15, 2022, Atum: Act Two was released on January 31, 2023, and Atum: Act Three was released on May 5, 2023.
+A physical box-set, consisting of all 33 songs, along with a group of 10 additional exclusive songs, was released in early May 2023.
+In the Fall of 2022 the band embarked on the Spirits on Fire tour across North America with Jane's Addiction and Poppy leading up to the album's first act releasing, with Our Lady Peace filling in on select Canadian dates for Jane's Addiction, and Meg Myers doing the same for Poppy.

+On March 28, 2023 "Spellbinding" was released on streaming as the album's second single.
+The song was also featured in the end credits of Murder Mystery 2 on Netflix.
+On the same day that "Spellbinding" was released, the band also announced a summer tour entitled The World Is A Vampire tour.
+Consisting of amphitheaters and a couple of smaller indoor theaters, the band will continue to promote Atum while having support from Stone Temple Pilots, Interpol, and Rival Sons.
+The tour occurred after the festivals of the same name that took place in Mexico City and in 8 Australian cities.
+On April 13, 2023, the music video for "Empires" was released, showing performance footage from the Spirits on Fire tour.
+It was directed by Kevin Kerslake who also directed the music video for "Cherub Rock".